 Then two young man climbed up onto the information booth under the big clock and tried to move the hands.
 Instantly a mob of police stomped into the hall, boots and shoes making a counter-din.
 Without warning.

-They swung their hardened billy clubs into whatever faces, heads, arms, legs were in their paths, north, south, east, west.
+They swung their hard billy clubs into whatever faces, heads, arms, legs were in their paths, north, south, east, west.
 I was immersed in sudden panic, the marble halls echoing with screams.
 We were like stampeding cattle, too densely packed with nowhere to turn.
 I suddenly felt as if I was no longer in charge of my body, but part of some surging, swaying organism over which I had no control.

 Among the wounded was Voice reporter Don McNeill, pushed into a glass door by police despite press credentials pinned to his jacket.
 Five stitches.
 He was not the only member of the press assaulted by the police.